 - guardianship and custody papers, if a legal guardian rather than a parent accompanies your child

 As a parent, your goal is to raise a confident, healthy, respectful, and well-behaved child.
 But, even with parents’ best efforts, some kids struggle with daily challenges, which can lead to emotional and behavioral disorders.
-At Nemours Children’s Clinic, Lake Mary, our child behavior specialists can help your child and your family.
+At Nemours Children's Specialty Care, Lake Mary, our child behavior specialists can help your child and your family.
 We can identify the causes of your child’s behavior problems and offer solutions to help your child cope.

 Whether it’s helping children and teens referred to us deal with the stresses of a chronic medical condition or just trying to fit in, we offer a variety of treatment options including: